Management of Second Stage of Labor | Article | GLOWM

 Repetitive and sustained compression of the umbilical cord resulting in a reduction in fetal oxygenation

-Therefore, if any abnormalities are observed on intermittent auscultation including decelerations with late recovery, the presence of repetitive accelerations or a rise in the baseline fetal heart rate for the individual fetus (compared to the previously observed baseline fetal heart rate), immediately after a uterine contraction, suggestive of a fetal catecholamine response, urgent action should be to taken to avoid hypoxic ischemic encephalopathy (HIE) and/or perinatal death.
+Therefore, if any abnormalities are detected during intermittent auscultation, such as decelerations with late recovery, repetitive accelerations or a rise in the baseline FHR compared to the previously observed baseline, particularly immediately after a uterine contraction and suggestive of a fetal catecholamine response, urgent action should be taken to prevent hypoxic-ischemic encephalopathy (HIE) and/or perinatal death.

 If a vaginal birth is not imminent, the woman should be transferred immediately to an obstetric unit for the commencement of CTG monitoring and/or for expediting birth based on the abnormalities observed on the CTG trace.